acend/quarkus-techlab/content/en/docs/08.0/82_kafka.md

 We define the connector which we are going to use to communicate, the topic in which the data will be sent to and the serializer for the value.

-To check if your producer is producing data correctly, you can use the kafka container with its console utilities!
-Inside the kafka container you can use the script `bin/kafka-console-consumer.sh` with the parameters `--bootstrap-server localhost:9092 --topic data --from-beginning` to read the messages inside the `data` topic.
+To check if your producer is producing data correctly, you can use basic tooling available in your kafka container or use the quarkus dev-ui (remember to add the `quarkus-vertx-http` dependency in your producer).
+You need to find the name of your kafka container using `docker ps`.
+Be aware that this will only work if you are using the kafka stack and not the dev-services.

-{{% details title="Hint" %}}

 ```s
 docker exec -it docker_kafka_1 bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic data --from-beginning
 ```

-{{% /details %}}

 ### {{% param sectionnumber %}}.4: Consuming messages